Peter-AK/Peter-AK.github.io/_posts/2020-05-24-You_sunk_my_battleship.md

   	</tr>
   	<tr>
     	<td colspan="2">
     		My take on a classic pencil and paper game with Python.
-The main challenge here is:
+The main challenges here are:
 			<br>1) To create a competitive AI that can make good logical choices.
 			<br>&nbsp;&nbsp; Possible look into implementation of pre-made algorithms.
 			<br>2) Integrate everything with a smooth GUI/User experience using Qt for python.